MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

 Delve is designed to work with the current or immediately previous version of Internet Explorer or Firefox, or the latest version of Chrome or Safari.

-The Delve O365 app is also enabled for modern authentication.
+The Delve Office 365 app is also enabled for modern authentication.
 For more info, see [Office 365 Client app Support - Modern Authentication](https://docs.microsoft.com/office365/enterprise/office-365-client-support-modern-authentication).

 ## Get new Delve features quicker
 <a name="BKMK_DelveFirstRelease"> </a>

 If you want to receive new functionality in Delve before it's made available in standard releases, you can opt in to the  *Targeted release*  program.
 You'll receive new feature updates a minimum of two weeks before customers in the  *Standard release*  program.
-To learn more, see [Microsoft 365 release options](/office365/admin/manage/release-options-in-office-365).
+To learn more, see [Office 365 release options](/office365/admin/manage/release-options-in-office-365).

    > [!TIP]
    > It takes some time to build personalized Delve views for users in your organization.
 If you opt in to the targeted release program just before the start of a weekend, it's more likely that people have a good Delve experience at the start of the next work week.

 What users see in Delve is influenced by which release program you've chosen for your organization.
-See [My Office Delve looks different from what you describe](https://support.office.com/article/8fe977a0-cc37-4845-a75d-96994dffca5d) for an overview of the main differences.
+For an overview of the main differences, see [My Office Delve looks different from what you describe](https://support.office.com/article/8fe977a0-cc37-4845-a75d-96994dffca5d).

 ## Control access to Delve and related features
 <a name="BKMK_DelveOnOff"> </a>